Korean diet to lose belly fat?

 Have you ever wondered why most Koreans are skinny?
 I have.
 If you’ve ever been to Korea, you will find that there aren’t much or any overweight Koreans.

 But there are the anomalies, the rarities, the 4 percent of Korea that are obese.

 This number is continually increasing.
 Mainly due to the popularization of the Western diet.

 The western diet consists of bread, fried potatoes, sausages, bacon, eggs, pancakes, syrup, butter.

 Do you see where I am getting at here?
 Grilled, salad, bean sprout rice, stewed fish?
 So healthy and nutritious.
-If you are a westerner or raised as one, if you see that in your breakfast plate, you’d be aghast, horrified, and taken aback.
+If you are a westerner or raised as one.
+If you see that on your breakfast plate, you’d be aghast, horrified, and taken aback.
+Probably vomit too.

 That’s because you never grew up with those types of food.
 It’s all about the acquired taste.

 The Western diet in South Korean culture certainly plays a big part in the continued rise of South Korea’s obesity rate.